peterjc/MDT-INTR-EXP-MET/CONTRIBUTING.rst

     $ pip install pre-commit
     $ pre-commit install  # within the repository main directory

-The checks will then run automatically when you make a git commit.
+The checks will then run automatically locally when you make a git commit.
 You can also run the checks directly using:

 .. code:: console